-- To provide institutions requiring additional information in the admission and placement of entry-level students.
+- To provide institutions with additional information in the admission and placement of entry-level students.

 There are two tests that potentially need to be taken, depending on what your teen will be studying.

-This test, also known as the AQL test, is multiple-choice and has a total of 3 hours of writing time.
-This particular test, a combination of academic literacy and quantitative literacy, needs to be taken by all applicants regardless of what they’re planning to study.
+Also known as the AQL test, this is a multiple-choice test in a 3-hour morning session.
+A combination of academic literacy and quantitative literacy, it needs to be taken by all applicants regardless of what they’re planning to study.

 This test, also known as MAT, is written by applicants to programmes for which maths is a requirement.
 It is also multiple-choice and the student has 3 hours to complete it.

-Once your teen has registered with an institution and writes the tests, it takes 2 weeks to get the full results.
-If the results aren’t what your teen was hoping for, the tests can be written a 2nd time at an additional cost and only if the institution agrees.
+Once you have registered with an institution and write the tests, it takes 4 weeks to get the full results.
+If the results aren’t what you were hoping for, the tests can be written a second time at an additional cost, and only if the institution agrees.